 7. Try out the Whispering Wall

 The Whispering Wall is one of the most unique destinations in the area!
-It’s perfect if you’re a family looking to entertain the kids, or for anyone who needs a quick pitstop!
+This hidden gem is perfect if you’re a family looking to entertain the kids, or for anyone who needs a quick pitstop!

 This place was once a working dam that now lies empty!
 Its perfectly curved shape means that you and your friend can stand 150 meters apart, at either end of the dam, and will still be able to hear each other whispering!

-BONUS: TWO Special Experiences to Have in Barossa Valley
+BONUS: TWO unusual Things to do in Barossa Valley

 1. Start your Day with a Hot Air Balloon Ride